voidKandy/knowls/docs/contributing.md

   > Contains only the logic necessary for relaying messages from the lsp client to the running gui, lsp server/gui needs to be started by user manually.

 ## Gettin'r goin' (NVIM)
-Once you've built either of the builds and made it accessible through your `$PATH`, NeoVim should run the LSP as long as you've done the needed [setup steps](/README.md#neovim-setup).
+Once you've built either of the builds and made it accessible through your `$PATH`, NeoVim should run the LSP as long as you've done the needed [setup steps](/README.md#neovim-setup)
 If you've built the `headless` binary, the LSP should just attach and work as expected.
 If you've built the `relay` binary, you will need to run the GUI by running the binary in `bin/gui.rs`, once the GUI is running it should attach to your running client
 > **_NOTE_**:
-  This will be indicated by a green checkmark in the top right corner of the GUI
+  This will be indicated by a green check-mark in the top right corner of the GUI

 ## Developing the UI
-For accurate compiler & linting errors make sure to de-comment "gui" from `default` in the `[features]` section of `Cargo.toml`
-DO NOT forget to re-comment when you are done
+For accurate compiler & linting errors make sure to de-comment GUI from `default` in the `[features]` section of `Cargo.toml` DO NOT forget to re-comment when you are done